mongodb/mongo-c-driver/README.md

 # Building

+First checkout the version you want to build.
+For example, to build version 0.3, run:

+    git checkout v0.3

+Then follow the build steps below.

 ## Building with scons:
     scons # this will produce libbson.a and libmongoc.a
     scons --c99 # this will use c99 mode in gcc (recommended)